Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 - Minimum capacity was set to 2 to preserve baseline redundancy across multiple Availability Zones.
 - Desired capacity was set to 2 so the application begins with two active instances.
 - Maximum capacity was set to 4 to support controlled scale-out during testing while limiting cost exposure.
+- No dynamic scaling policy was configured during initial Auto Scaling Group creation.
+The baseline group will first be validated at a stable capacity of two instances before CloudWatch-driven scaling is introduced.
 ### Launch Template Design

 The Launch Template establishes the standardized blueprint for every application server created by the Auto Scaling Group.